 A conviction for animal cruelty in San Bernardino County as defined in Section 597 carries heavy penalties, including:

 - Up to one year in San Bernardino County Jail and a maximum $20,000 fine if convicted as a misdemeanor;

 - 16 months, or two, or three years in a California state prison and the same maximum fine if convicted as a felony;

 - Having the animal(s) permanently removed from your care;

-- Paying the costs associated with housing the anima from the time of seizure to the time of your conviction;
+- Paying the costs associated with housing the animal from the time of seizure to the time of your conviction;

-- completing court-ordered counseling as a term of probation sentence
+- completing court-ordered counseling as a term of the probation sentence

 If you are facing San Bernardino County animal abuse charges, you need to contact an experienced San Bernardino County criminal defense attorney as soon as possible.
 Please give us a call to discuss your case.